On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Proofs for FIFO Scheduler

 Define $\hat{t} = \sup\{ t \ | \ T_1(t_0) - T(t) \geq b_1 \}$.
 As $b < b_1$, $\hat{t} \in (t_s, t_0)$.
 Note that $T_1(t_0) - T_1(\hat{t}) \leq b_1$ as $T_1(t)$ is right continuous.
 Define which sends a burst of $b_1$ at $t_0$.
 Note that $T'_1(t)$ satisfies flow~$1$'s arrival curve.
 Specifically, consider any $0 \leq t^{(1)} < t^{(2)}$. \begin{itemize} \item When $t^{(2)} < \hat{t}$, it has $T'_1\left(t^{(2)}\right) - T'_1\left(t^{(1)}\right) = T_1\left(t^{(2)}\right) - T_1\left(t^{(1)}\right)$. \item When $\hat{t} \leq t^{(2)} < t_0$, \begin{itemize} \item If $t^{(1)} < \hat{t}$, $T'_1\left(t^{(2)}\right) - T'_1\left(t^{(1)}\right) = T_1(t_0) - b_1 - T_1\left(t^{(1)}\right) \leq T_1(\hat{t}) - T_1\left(t^{(1)}\right) \leq T_1\left(t^{(2)}\right) - T_1\left(t^{(1)}\right) $ \item If $\hat{t} \leq t^{(1)} < t_0$, $T'_1\left(t^{(2)}\right) - T'_1\left(t^{(1)}\right) = T_1(t_0) - b_1 - [T_1(t_0) - b_1] = 0$ \end{itemize} \item When $t^{(2)} \geq t_0$, \begin{itemize} \item If $t^{(1)} \leq \hat{t}$, $T'_1\left(t^{(2)}\right) - T'_1\left(t^{(1)}\right) = T_1(t_0) - T_1\left(t^{(1)}\right) \leq T_1\left(t^{(2)}\right) - T_1\left(t^{(1)}\right)$ \item If $\hat{t} < t^{(1)} < t_0$, $T'_1\left(t^{(2)}\right) - T'_1\left(t^{(1)}\right) = T_1(t_0) - [T_1(t_0) - b_1] = b_1 \leq b_1 + r_1\left(t^{(2)} - t^{(1)} \right)$ \item If $t^{(1)} \geq t_0$, $T'_1\left(t^{(2)}\right) - T'_1\left(t^{(1)}\right) = T_1(t_0) - T_1(t_0) = 0$ \end{itemize}

 \end{itemize}

 We then show that under $\boldsymbol{T}'(t)$ the last bit sent at $t_0$ also achieves flow~$1$'s worst-case delay.
 First observe that under $\boldsymbol{T}'(t)$ the last bit sent at $t_0$ arrives at the shared link no earlier than that under $\boldsymbol{T}(t)$.
-This is because it arrives at the reshaper later than under $T(t)$ and experiences a no smaller reshaping delay upon its arrival.
-Particularly, given the shaper's service curve of $\left\{
+This is because it arrives at the reprofiler later than under $T(t)$ and experiences a no smaller reshaping delay upon its arrival.
+Particularly, given the reprofiler's service curve of $\left\{

-\right.$, the $b_1^{th}$ bit of a burst gets a delay of $\frac{b_1 - b'_1}{r_1}$, which equals the worst-case delay for flow~$1$ inside the shaper.
+\right.$, the $b_1^{th}$ bit of a burst gets a delay of $\frac{b_1 - b'_1}{r_1}$, which equals the worst-case delay for flow~$1$ inside the reprofiler.
 Next we show that under $\boldsymbol{T}'(t)$ the last bit leaves the shared link no earlier than that under $\boldsymbol{T}(t)$, \ie overall it gets a no smaller delay under $\boldsymbol{T}'(t)$.
 Since under $\boldsymbol{T}(t)$ the last bit achieves the worst-case delay, so does under $\boldsymbol{T}(t)$.

 Suppose the last bit arrives at the shared link at $\hat{t}_0$ under $\boldsymbol{T}(t)$, and at $\hat{t}'_0 \geq \hat{t}_0$ under $\boldsymbol{T}'(t)$.
 If under $\boldsymbol{T}(t)$ the last bit arrives to find the shared link with an empty queue, \ie it has no delay at the shared link, then combining it with $\hat{t}'_0 \geq \hat{t}_0$ gives what we want.
 Afterwards, we consider the case where under $\boldsymbol{T}(t)$ the last bit arrives at the shared link with a non-empty queue, \ie there exists $\hat{t}_s < \hat{t}_0$ and $\delta > 0$ such that the shared link processes data at full speed $R$ during $[\hat{t}_s, \hat{t}_0]$, and at a speed strictly less than $R$ during $[\hat{t}_s - \delta, \hat{t}_s)$.